ReactTraining/hooks-workshop/README.md

 Choose one from list [1...9, a, b, c, 0]:
 ```

+**Note:** Currently, some aspects of the app aren't working with Node 12.
+We are looking into fixing the issue, but until then, use `nvm use 10` (or whatever Node version manager you use) to fix errors you might encounter when installing/running the application!

 ## Offline Mode

 If you're having Internet problems and that's preventing you from logging into the app (because it uses Google Firebase), you can switch to "offline mode" which will use a local "fake" version of firebase.
 Just go to `/modules/app/utils.js` and change this line: